-Shannon Fentiman is Queensland’s Minister for Communities, Women and Youth, Minister for Child Safety and Minister for the Prevention of Domestic and Family Violence.
+Shannon Fentiman is the Attorney-General and Minister for Justice, Minister for Women and Minister for the Prevention of Domestic and Family Violence.

 Shannon is committed to social justice and throughout her career has worked to improve the lives of working people.
 She has also worked in a voluntary capacity for community groups that support women and families in need.